-I have been wood carving for a few years now, and I have done quite a few projects, but I have always been puzzled by the process of duplication.
-I have seen many videos, and I have read many articles, but I never felt like the information I was reading was going to help me to duplicate my wood-carved projects.
+Wondering how to build a wood carving duplicator?
+I have been carving wood for a few years and have done quite a few projects, but the duplication process has always baffled me.
+I have watched many videos and read many articles, but I never felt that the information I read would help me duplicate my wood-carved projects.

 Constructing the duplicator

+Collect your thrust bearings.
 Choose a design of your choice before you gather your material.
-As you choose the wood design, you will be looking at the z-axis, the type of work bed you want, and the locking lever you wish to use to adjust the cutting depth.
-Collect your thrust bearings.
+As you choose the wood design, you will look at the z-axis, the type of work bed you want, and the locking lever you wish to use to adjust the cutting depth.

 Calculate the length of the roller, width, and angle for the correct taper.
 They should accommodate radial and axial loads and misalignment of the shafts.
 Use a hand drill or a drill press.

 The materials needed include a screwdriver, plywood, stainless steel pipe, pipe clamp, and wood screws.
-The tools consist of safety wear, hand drill, and miter saw drill press, pipe cutter, drill bits, tape measure, ruler, and router bits.
+The tools include safety wear, hand drill, miter saw drill press, pipe cutter, drill bits, tape measure, ruler, and router bits.

 Purchase a duplicator

-Wood carving duplicators come at different models and prices that you have to consider.
-There is a need to evaluate what your projects require so that you go for the perfect duplicator.
-The designs you want determine the type of duplicator you need.
+Wood carving duplicators come in different models and prices that you have to consider.
+There is a need to evaluate what your projects require to go for the perfect duplicator, and the designs you want determine the type of duplicator you need.

-High-quality duplicators come with competitive prices.
-That is why you have to make inquiries before you purchase one.
+High-quality duplicators come with competitive prices, so you have to make inquiries before purchasing one.
 Look for quality products and verify the suppliers if you are buying online.
 The type of processing that comes with the tool is of utmost importance.

 Copy the wood carving

 The wood carving duplicator re-creates any pattern of your choice.
 It involves the carving process with your router with a shop-built fixture.
-The recreational process is done with detail on your wood material, using a compact router on a counterbalanced carriage assembly.
-That is how a replica of the original wood carving comes.
+Using a compact router on a counterbalanced carriage assembly, the recreational process is detailed on your wood material.
 The router bit follows the path of a stylus that allows you to trace the original.
+That is how a replica of the actual wood carving comes.

 Making the carving

-There are four types of wood carving.
-These are whittling, relief carving, carving in the round, and chip carving.
-Choose the style you intend to work with based on the wood carving you want.
-Research the kind of style before you start working on it.
+There are four types of wood carving: whittling, relief carving, carving in the round, and chip carving.
+Choose the style you intend to work with based on the wood carving you want, and research the kind of style before you start working on it.